OpenSextant/Gazetteer/README.txt

  	AdHoc to Universal.ktr - Kettle Transformation that cleans and transforms the user defined gazetteer data into GeoData/Merged/AdHoc.txt
  	EstimateBiases.ktr - Kettle Transformation that merges results of above three Transformations and adds some needed statistical measures to each gazetteer record.

- 	GeoData - input (raw) gazetteer data
+ 	GeoData - input (raw),intermediate and finished gazetteer data
 		AdHoc - An Excel spreadsheet with few entries to patch a hole in the big official gazetteers.
 Also, an example of adding your own gazetteer data
  		NGA - The data from NGA GeoNames (http://earth-info.nga.mil/gns/html/namefiles.htm), the "World File" USGS - The data from USGS GNIS (http://geonames.usgs.gov/domestic/download_data.htm) in three separate files:
  			a) The "National File" (could also use one of the single state files)
  			b) The "Government Units" Topical Gazetteer
  			c) The "All Names" Topical gazetteer
+ 		Merged - final (and almost final) gazetteer data
+ 				a) MergedGazetteer.tx - the final gazetteer data (transformed,merged, cleaned,deduped with estimated bias values)
+ 				b) MergedGazetteer_SMALL.txt - a small subset of the final gazetteer.
+Intended for testing.
+Contains only the "Basic" partition
+ 				c) clean.txt - this is the transformed,merged, cleaned and deduped gazetteer data (no bias or partition values) transformed - contains intermediate stage data: data has been transformed to OpenSextant model but not yet cleaned nor bias values calculated

 	lib - a couple of jars we use in the processing

  	Logs - directory where output logs go.
-Each of the data transformation steps (NGA,USGS and AdHoc) will create logs for any duplicate and error(malformed/invalid) records found.
+Separate logs for duplicate and error(malformed/invalid) records.
+Duplicate and error records are not included in final gazetteer.
+ 			An additional log for records which have been labeled as SEARCH_ONLY is include for info purposes.
+These records are included in final gazetteer.

-	Resources - data used in the cleaning, transformation and statistical estimation processes
+	Resources - data used in the cleaning, transformation and statistical estimation processes.
+See README in that directory for details.